 - photographs, video and other images of your child

-- recognition, diplomas and awards received by your child
+- recognition, honors/awards, and diplomas received by your child

 - date and place of birth

 - participation in officially recognized activities and sports, and weight/height of student, if related to athletic participation